pyrsmk/toast/README.markdown

         ]);
     }

+And how callbacks are used:

-    // The callback is called when all is loaded toast('scripts/jquery.js',function(){log('loaded');});
+    // The callback is called when jQuery has been loaded toast('scripts/jquery.js',function(){log('loaded');});

     // Works, naturally, with several resources
     toast(
         [